 The Inquiry is being undertaken by Mr Tony Beech, former Chief Commissioner of the Western Australian Industrial Relations Commission.

-The Inquiry is seeking submissions from workers, unions, employers and employer organisations and community organisations in Western Australia.
+The Inquiry has sought submissions from workers, unions, employers and employer organisations and community organisations in Western Australia.
 The matters the Inquiry will consider include:

 - whether there is evidence of wage theft occurring in Western Australia;